Quantum game theory: Multiplayer games

 Quantum Chess was first developed by a graduate student at the University of Southern California named Chris Cantwell.
 His motivation to develop the game was to expose non-physicists to the world of quantum mechanics.

-The game utilizes the same pieces as classical chess (8 pawns, 2 knights, 2 bishops, 2 rooks, 1 queen, 1 king) and is won in the same manner (by capturing the opponent's king).
+The game uses the same pieces as classical chess (8 pawns, 2 knights, 2 bishops, 2 rooks, 1 queen, 1 king) and is won in the same manner (by capturing the opponent's king).
 However, the pieces are allowed to obey laws of quantum mechanics such as superposition.
 By allowed the introduction of superposition, it becomes possible for pieces to occupy more than one square in an instance.
 The movement rules for each piece are the same as classical chess.

 The biggest difference between quantum chess and classical chess is the check rule.
 Check is not included in quantum chess because it is possible for the king, as well as all other pieces, to occupy multiple spots on the grid at once.
 Another difference is the concept of movement to occupied space.
-Superposition also allows two occupies to share space or move through each other.
+Superposition also allows two pieces to share space or move through each other.

 Capturing an opponent's piece is also slightly different in quantum chess than in classical chess.
-Quantum chess utilizes quantum measurement as a method of capturing.
+Quantum chess uses quantum measurement as a method of capturing.
 When attempting to capture an opponent's piece, a measurement is made to determine the probability of whether or not the space is occupied and if the path is blocked.
 If the probability is favorable, a move can be made to capture.